mapmeld/scraping-by-in-nodejs/README.md

     // homepage - respond with static HTML page send(homepage.html);
   } else if (url == "/profile/:username") {
-    // look up this username in the database database.findUser(username, function (userData) {
+    // look up this user in the database database.findUser(username, function (userData) {
       // when the database finds this user and reports back, we can continue responding
       // the template will be written in a format like HAML, JADE, ERB, etc